Mecklenburg-Vorpommern: Tourism

-As a reminder of its rich history, nearly 2,000 castles, palaces and manor houses exist in Mecklenburg-Vorpommern, many of which are used as venues for public events like concerts and festivals, such as Festpiele MV (a classical music festival).
+As a reminder of its rich history, nearly 2,000 castles, palaces and manor houses exist in Mecklenburg-Vorpommern, many of which are used as venues for public events like concerts and festivals, such as Festspiele MV (a classical music festival).

 Medical tourism based on the clean air and idyllic settings by the Baltic Sea has a growing importance to the regional tourism industry.

+Transport

+There are two airports that are currently operating in Mecklenburg-Vorpommern which are Rostock–Laage Airport and Heringsdorf Airport.
+However, residents of the state also use Berlin Brandenburg Airport and Hamburg Airport, which both can be easily reached by train and car.

 Sport

 Main sporting attractions include the German football league games of F.C.
 Hansa Rostock and the international sailing event Hanse Sail.
 If the bid for the 2012 summer Olympics in Leipzig had been successful, the sailing competitions would have taken place off the coast of Rostock.